First Time Car Insurance Buyer's Guide: What You Need to Know in 2026

 Get Multiple Quotes

 Shop at least 3–5 quotes from different insurers to ensure competitive pricing.
-Premium variations between companies can be substantial — often $300–$800 annually for identical coverage.
-Don't assume all insurers are priced similarly.
+Premium variations between companies can be substantial — often $300–$800 annually for identical coverage — and comparison shoppers can save up to $1,100 annually.
 Our complete car insurance quote guide walks you through the process step by step.

 Use Identical Coverage Specifications